 Biarritz holes are long par 3’s designed to test a player’s ability to hit accurate long shots, a typical yardage is 210-240 yards.
 It’s defining characteristic is the massive green that at some courses stretches nearly 80 yards.
 The large green is bisected by a deep swale in the middle of the green that is usually 3-5’ deep and is protected by narrow bunkers that run down the right and left side.
 As you will see below, in some cases the front-tier of the biarritz is fairway rather than green, as the best pin positions are on the back portion of the green protected by the deep swale.
 While Macdonald and Raynor limited the biarritz green to par 3’s, modern architects have begun to use the biarritz on par 4's and 5’s, making the swale large enough to accommodate a pin position.

-The biarritz is a fantastic design because it presents a player with a bevy of shot options and a variety of yardages.
-Due to their immense size, a biarritz hole can play anywhere from 160 yards to 230 yards on a given day, changing it from a birdie opportunity to a tough par.
+The biarritz is a fantastic design, it tests the skill and accuracy of a player with their longer clubs.
+Originally, the biarritz required a driver but with technology advancements, today it stands as a great long-iron test.
+The hole presents a bevy of shot options and a variety of yardages.
+Due to their immense size, a biarritz hole's distance can range 60-70 yards on a given day, changing it from a birdie opportunity to a tough par.
 The green allows a player to hit any type of shot in, a low running shot or a high shot are both equally effective.
-It is extremely important to hit your shot to the correct level as putting through the swale is quite difficult.
+It is extremely important to hit your shot to the correct level as putting through the swale is difficult.

 Piping Rock - 9th - 227 yards

 Macdonald’s first implementation of the biarritz template came at the Piping Rock Club in Locust Valley, New York.
 Here the tough, long par 3 closes out the front 9 and the front half of the biarritz is kept as fairway.
 A couple of unique aspects of Piping Rock’s biarritz are its front bunker and the way the back portion’s rough juts in on the left side.